Call for Proposals

 So, if blue or UV regions are crucially needed for your observation, it should be

 explicitly described in Entry 16 (Instrument Requirements).

 ||IRCS observations will always be conducted in combination with AO188 optics, regardless of the use of AO correction.

-Polarimetry mode of IRCS+AO188 has been partially opened for open use in a shared-risk mode.
+Polarimetry mode of IRCS+AO188 is partially opened for open use in a shared-risk mode.
 The available modes are Y-, J-, H-, K-, and L-band imaging polarimetry and zJH, HK, and L-band spectropolarimetry modes.
 Please see the "Polarimetry" section of IRCS page for more detailed information.

 Grism and Echelle spectroscopy modes (along with imaging) of IRCS+AO188 are available in service programs.
 Targets of any spectroscopic modes for service programs must have suitable NGS, or TTGS.
 Please see the Service program page for more detailed information.